SUM-UP: Detecting Receptivity for mHealth Interventions

 Why this reference matters

 This is the foundational prior work the entire Ally+ study builds on.
 The original Ally study (189 participants, Switzerland, 6 weeks) was where the team first developed and validated the concept of detecting receptivity through passively-collected contextual phone signals.
 It achieved a 77% F1-score improvement over a biased random model.
-This reference is cited 7+ times in the paper because Ally+ is explicitly designed as its field deployment follow-up.

 Key contribution to this paper